What is peer-to-peer fundraising? How is it different than crowdfunding? How does it work?

 There are four stages of a peer-to-peer campaign for a nonprofit:

-Recruiting fundraisers: Once you’ve got all your ducks in a row, you can start asking people to fundraise for you!
-Who they are is up to you, but most commonly, volunteers, board members, and social media followers should be among the people you recruit.
-If you’ve never done peer-to-peer fundraising before, you may want to identify potential ambassadors and reach out to them first.
-Making it personal, and encouraging them to get involved instead of just putting out an open call through email or social media can make a big difference.
+Once you’ve got all your ducks in a row, you can start recruiting your fundraisers.
+Who they are is up to you, but most commonly, volunteers, board members, and social media followers should be among the people you ask.
+If you’ve never done peer-to-peer fundraising before you may want to identify potential ambassadors and reach out to them directly.
+Being personal and encouraging them to get involved, instead of just putting out an open call through email or social media, can make a big difference.

 Another important component of recruitment is making it clear exactly what you’re asking people to do.
 Make sure that the people who sign up to fundraise for you understand peer-to-peer fundraising, your expectations of them, and what they’re signing on to do.

-Supporting fundraisers: Throughout the campaign, you’ll need to stay in contact with your fundraisers, monitor their progress, and celebrate fundraising milestones with them.
-Also make sure to be a resource for them, support and encourage them.
+Equally important is staying in contact with your fundraisers throughout the campaign.
+Monitor their progress and celebrate fundraising milestones with them.
+Also make sure to be a resource for your fundraisers, support and encourage them.
 You may need to nudge a few fundraisers to publish their pages or raise funds.
-(Mightycause’s new team management tools make this easier than ever.)
-Mightycause provides tech support for your nonprofit, fundraisers, and donors (support@mightycause.com) but your nonprofit will have to provide moral support!
+(Mightycause’s team management tools make this easier than ever.)
+Mightycause provides tech support for your nonprofit, fundraisers, and donors but your nonprofit will have to provide moral support!

-Stewarding: Your nonprofit will probably get lots of people who made donations because a friend or family member asked them to through a peer-to-peer campaign.
-Your task after the peer-to-peer campaign is over is getting them engaged in your nonprofit.
-The effort they put in mattered, help them become sustaining donors.
+Your nonprofit will probably get lots of people who made donations because a friend or family member asked them to donate.
+Your fundraisers did their job.
+Now it’s your responsibility to get donors engaged in your nonprofit.

-Come up with a strategy to follow-up with the donors you’ve acquired and keep them interested in your cause.
+Prepare a strategy to follow up with the donors you’ve acquired and keep them interested in your cause.
 Emails are great, and more personal gestures like handwritten thank-you cards can also go a long way!
-You’ll also want to continue cultivating your relationships with your fundraisers, so that they will come back to fundraise for you in the future.
+Remember, you’ll also want to continue cultivating your relationships with your fundraisers so that they will come back to fundraise for you in the future.